jonathar/logstash-filter-stanford-nlp/README.md

 Programming is not a required skill.
 Whatever you've seen about open source and maintainers or community members  saying "send patches or die" - you will not see that here.

 It is more important to the community that you are able to contribute.

-For more information about contributing, see the [CONTRIBUTING](https://github.com/elastic/logstash/blob/master/CONTRIBUTING.md) file.